fuwwy/discord.js/README.md

 - [Help](#help)

 ## About

+selfidscord.js is a fork of discord.js targeted for selfbots/user accounts.

 discord.js is a powerful [Node.js](https://nodejs.org) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).